The user-friendly tool for cost-effective and legitimate software asset management

 The goal of categorization is implementing operational and security aspects in software usage, and homogenizing the software park by unified version usage.
 Prior to launching the SWCat, classification categories should be defined, and descriptions of categorization principles attached.

-Examples include: using licenses that expire within 30/60/90/120 days; game software, portable, torrent, etc. use of software; use of “prohibited” software based on software catalog rating.
+Possible mail topics include: using licenses that expire within 30/60/90/120 days; game software, portable, torrent, etc. use of software; use of “prohibited” software based on software catalog rating.

 The content and format of the notification sent can be customized according to the needs of the company.
 Freedom of content is provided by the arbitrary use of SAM-Insights reports, as well as mixed, customized new custom reports, while formal freedom is provided by the possibilities of editing in HTML and CSS.